 Whole life insurance provides a business secession plan

 A type of policy called a “buy-sell agreement” provides for an ideal business exit strategy.
 In this instance, a whole life policy is purchased for each business owner.
 When one owner passes away, the surviving owner will use the death benefit proceeds of the business life insurance policy to buy the deceased business owners portion of the business from their estate.

 These types of buy-sell agreements don’t only apply to the death of a partner.
-Business owners need whole life insurance in the event that one business owner leaves the business due to illness, disability or retirement.
+Business owners need whole life insurance in the event that one business owner leaves the business due to illness, disability, or retirement.
 When this happens their business life insurance policy contract is simply assigned to the remaining owner(s).
 The remaining owner(s) now have complete access to cash value, increasing business cash flow.
 Because whole life insurance policies are for the duration of life, the business will collect on the death benefit when the departing owner dies, even if it is many years after they have retired or otherwise left the company.

 Whole life insurance protects the intellectual capacity of business partners and other employees

 Similar to a buy-sell agreement, a life insurance for business owners strategy called a “key person” policy allows businesses to protect against the lost revenue resulting from the loss of key employees.
 Business owners are able to fund these policies and use policy loans to finance business expenses and future business liabilities.
 The policy’s death benefit provides business owners with capital that can be used to off-set the cost of filling voids created by the departure of key employees.

 Whole life insurance provides business owners with unique tax benefits

 There are several tax benefits associated with whole life insurance, which extend to the cash value growth while the insured is living, as well as to the death benefit after the insured has passed away.
-Business owners need whole life insurance because, in general terms, whole life insurance provides a place to grow wealth tax free.
+Business owners need whole life insurance because whole life insurance for business owners provides a place to grow wealth tax free.
 With careful planning, distributions can also be taken tax free.